cvetomir-todorov/CecoChat/docs/01-intro-03-overall-design-technologies.md

 * Configuration database uses Redis.
 It is lightweight, fast and easy to use.
 Redis supports PUB/SUB used for notifying subscribers about configuration changes.

-* Docker is used for a containerization technology mainly because of its maturity and popularity.

-* Most of the servers use ASP.NET and .NET 5.
+* The servers use ASP.NET and .NET 5.
 Even though they could be implemented as a background services/daemons ASP.NET allows easy support for health checks and monitoring based on HTTP.
 The Kestrel server is performant and has integration with gRPC.
 In general .NET is a very mature, widely-used, feature-rich and well supported development platform.

+* Containerization relies on Docker mainly because of its maturity and popularity.

+* Distributed tracing is built on .NET tracing API which is integrated with OpenTelemetry and Jaeger is configured for viewing traces and spans.

+* Log aggregation is based on the EFK stack consisting of ElasticSearch, Fluentd and Kibana.